 - Maintaining a productive and ongoing client relationship.

 Some of these things will be more important than others.
 You need to consider these issues and decide what will be more important to you from a business perspective.
-On that basis you can set priorities to the roles within your personal business plan as a commercial real estate agent.
+On that basis, you can set priorities for the roles within your personal business plan as a commercial real estate agent.